 I am an enduring conviction that photojournalism is art.
 For over a thousand years, artists have endeavored to tell stories through the events captured on their canvases.
 From Yokoyama Taikan’s inspiring Mountain after a Shower, to J.M.W.
 Turner’s brilliant Snow Storm—Steam-Boat off a Harbour’s Mouth, many artistic works have portrayed more than just static landscapes.
 The camera can afford the same, despite its propensity for making exacting reproductions.
 From mountain summits and high altitude aircraft, I see the land as the atmosphere does.
 I watch the elements collide with the terrain in a way that simply can’t be appreciated from below.
-But I don’t climb mountains to make photographs.
-Nor do I fly to make photographs.
-The environmental consequences are too significant.
+But I don’t fly to make photographs - the environmental consequences are too significant.
 Rather, I’ve simply decided to not waste the window seat.